A Better Way to Look at Portfolios

 Future posts will discuss in greater detail how Sherpa implements these concepts with clients to improve their decision making and build better portfolios using systematic methodologies.

-To view your portfolio through the lens of the Risk Quality Graph and learn more about refining your team’s portfolio construction process, get in touch with the Sherpa team or sign up for the SFT mailing list.
+To see the potential impact of improved portfolio construction on your portfolio and learn more about refining your team’s portfolio construction process, get in touch with the Sherpa team or sign up for the SFT mailing list here.